EstateJS/sites/docs/docs/guides/5-workers.md

 ```

 :::caution Rare
-It's best to avoid using the `revertObject` if you can help it because it may make your Worker code hard to understand.
+It's best to avoid using the `revertObject` because it may make your Worker code hard to understand.
 :::

 ## Deletion